 Teach your patient to take control during talks with their employer.

 Know the value of your compassion.
-You may feel ill equipped to provide any but the basic legal information, but your medical background can help your patients get through the legal steps to get time off, leave or accommodations.
+You may feel ill equipped to provide anything but the basic legal information, but your medical background can help your patients get through the legal steps to get time off, leave or accommodations.

-One way: be sure the medical record is complete.
+One way: Be sure the medical record is complete.
 That way, when a patient needs to request medical leave, or disability, the information is there and ready to be considered.
-You can be "proactive" and ask the doctor to write a special memo when necessary.
-For instance, when a patient who is suffering fatigue from chemo treatments requests a cot in the women's lounge so she can take brief naps, ask the doctor to spell out that the fatigue is common and that the patient has learned to spring back by taking 20-minute naps.
+You can be “proactive” and ask the doctor to write a special memo when necessary.
+For instance, when a patient who is suffering fatigue from chemo treatments requests a cot in the women’s lounge so she can take brief naps, ask the doctor to spell out that the fatigue is common and that the patient has learned to spring back by taking 20-minute naps.

 Encourage patients to keep written records of their interactions with their company’s HR staff.

 The moral support —